Cannovia CBD - Better Wellness, Naturally

 What is CBG?

-Cannabinoids are compounds that interact with the body’s endocannabinoid system (ECS).
+Cannabinoids are biologically active compounds that interact with the body’s endocannabinoid system (ECS).
 The endocannabinoid system is a network of receptors and neurotransmitters that regulate a variety of important functions, including mood, appetite, pain perception, inflammation, and more.

 While THC is the best-known cannabinoid thanks to its psychoactive effects, CBD has been getting a lot of attention lately for its potential therapeutic benefits.

-However, CBG is beginning to emerge as a potent player in the world of natural health.
+CBG is beginning to emerge as a potent player in the world of natural health.

 Compared to CBD, CBG has a similar molecular weight and very similar molecular mass.
 And that means it has similar health properties, too, but more on this later.